scalar/scalar/README.md

 ```

 > [!NOTE]\
-> By default, we’re using Inter and JetBrains Mono, served by Google Fonts.
+> By default, we’re using Inter and JetBrains Mono, served by our in-house CDN.
-> If you use a different font or just don’t want to use Google Fonts,
+> If you use a different font or want to use Google Fonts,
-> pass `withDefaultFonts: true` to the configuration.
+> pass `withDefaultFonts: false` to the configuration.

 You can [use all variables](https://github.com/scalar/scalar/blob/main/packages/themes/src/base.css) available in the
 base styles as well as overwrite the color theme.